 He specialized in African and Islamic history, though the program, under the direction of Philip D. Curtin, required comparative and interregional studies that cut across conventional civilizations and regions.
 Following field work in France and North Africa, he wrote a dissertation that evolved into his first book, Resistance in the Desert: Moroccan Responses to French Imperialism (University of Wisconsin Press, 1977).

 In 1968 Dunn joined the history department at San Diego State University, where he initially taught courses in African history, Western civilization, and historical method.
 Drawing on his world historical studies at Wisconsin, he and several faculty collaborators at SDSU introduced a set of two lower division world history classes in 1974.
-These courses remain today foundational component of the SDSU general education program.
+These courses remained a foundational component of the SDSU general education program until 2019.
+(Unfortunately the Chancellor of the California State University system made decisions that will give students much more latitude to avoid fundamental courses in the humanities altogether, including history.)
 In the 1990s Dunn led the creation of two upper division courses in world history designed especially for prospective middle and high school teachers.
 The department also expanded its graduate offerings in comparative, interregional, and global history.

 In the early 1980s, Dunn joined with a diverse group of college and K-12 teachers to found the World History Association.
 He became its first elected president and remains an active member.
 Later in the decade, he served as senior author of a textbook for high school students titled World History: Links across Time and Place, a book that advanced interregional and global approaches to the human past (McDougal, Littell, 1988).